-We have not completed our work on the Authority's arrangements.
-On the basis of our work to date, having regard to the guidance issued by the Comptroller and Auditor General in January 2023, we have identified the following significant weakness in the Authority's arrangements for the year ended 31 March 2023.
 In September 2023 we identified a significant weakness in relation to improving economy, efficiency and effectiveness for the 2021/2022 year.
 In our view this significant weakness remains for the year ended 31 March 2023:

-Significant weakness in arrangements - issued in a previous year Recommendation 2021/22 HMICFRS Inspection Report Improving economy, efficiency and effectiveness The 2021/22 HMICFRS inspection report for the fire and rescue service was published in January 2023.
-HMICFRS raised a specific cause for concern that the service doesn't have in place adequate workforce planning processes.
-This means that areas such as safety-critical training, succession planning, absence and work-time management don't support its current and future integrated risk management plan.
-HMICFRS recommended that by September 2022, the service should have put plans in place that are designed to: We recommend that the Police, Fire and Crime Commissioner for North Yorkshire should address the cause for concern in relation to workforce planning for fire and rescue services and implement the recommendations made in the HMICFRS inspection report. review its current workforce, succession and training planning to make sure these are provided efficiently and effectively; review and develop its current absence management policy and process; develop a policy and process to manage the working time of its staff; make sure that data and processes are in place to regularly assess and manage the capacity and capability of all staff groups; and carry out a skills gap analysis to make sure all staff have the skills and training they need to perform their roles.
-In our view, HMICFRS's concerns about workforce planning is evidence of a significant weakness in arrangements in relation to how the body evaluates the services it provides to assess performance and identify areas for improvement under the Economy, Efficiency and Effectiveness criterion in respect of the 2021/22 financial year.
+Significant weakness in arrangements Recommendation 2021/22 HMICFRS Inspection Report Improving economy, efficiency and effectiveness In its 2021/22 inspection report for the fire and rescue service published in January 2023, HMICFRS raised a specific cause for concern that the service doesn't have in place adequate workforce planning processes.
+We recommend that the Police, Fire and Crime Commissioner for North Yorkshire should address the cause for concern in relation to workforce planning for fire and rescue services and implement the recommendations made in the HMICFRS inspection report.
+In our view, HMICFRS's concerns about workforce planning is evidence of a significant weakness in arrangements in relation to how the body evaluates the services it provides to assess performance and identify areas for improvement under the Economy, Efficiency and Effectiveness criterion.